 59 percent: While poverty and hunger go hand-in-hand, they are not always connected.
 About half of food-insecure people earn incomes above the poverty line, Feeding America® says.

 $9,175: The median annual household income of people Feeding America® serves.

 30 percent: The number of U.S. households struggling with food insecurity that are headed by single women.

-38 percent: Jefferson County, Mississippi, has the highest hunger rates in the country, with nearly 40 percent of the population in need of more food to eat.
+36 percent: Jefferson County, Mississippi, has the highest hunger rates in the country, with close to 40 percent of the population in need of more food to eat.

 Valid 11/3/18 to 11/9/18.
 Subway® will donate the monetary equivalent of a meal ($0.10) for each app/online order. $1 helps provide at least 10 meals secured by Feeding America® on behalf of local member food banks.

 This article has been updated with new information since it was originally published in November 2017.